MarcoJanse/learning-bicep/MS-Learn/AzureLandingzone/ALZ-bicep-notes.md

 }
 ```

-now, create the Azure resource group to hold all resources in the region you prefer
+- Now, create the Azure resource group to hold all resources in the region you prefer

 ```powershell
 New-AzResourceGroup `